BrandonDonatoLong/rating-system-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is a simple project to play around with react.
-It uses create-react-app for the framework and boiler plate.
+This is a simple project to create a react ui and tie it to a backend written with node and express.

 # Companion Project
 This project is designed to work with a companion project that is the backend.
 The backend does all the filtering,